Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Rigidity and flexibility of RAAG of weak type I

-\begin{remark} Note that only requiring condition (1) is not enough since the compatibility of existing charts does not imply that we can add more charts in a compatible way to obtain an atlas, thus we need condition (3).
-Condition (2) says that the charts in $\mathcal{\bar{A}}_{L}$ are nice pull-backs of the charts in $\mathcal{A}_{L'}$ (compare with Equation (5.13) of \cite{raagqi1}). \end{remark}
+\begin{remark} Note that only requiring condition (1) is not enough since the compatibility of existing charts does not imply that we can add more charts in a compatible way to obtain an atlas, thus we need condition (3). \end{remark}

 For $i=1,2$, let $\varphi_{i}=h'\circ\phi\circ\bar{h}^{-1}_{i}$.
 Then (2) and (3) imply that $\varphi^{-1}_{1}(y)$ and $\varphi^{-1}_{2}(y)$ are boxes of the same size for any $y\in \Bbb Z^{v(L(\Delta(F')))}$.
 Thus (3a) and (3b) uniquely determine the map $f$ and we call $f$ a \textit{charts-induced identification} (CII) between $v(F_{1})$ and $v(F_{2})$.